Linux Managed Services: Your Complete Guide

 Ultimately, the nature of a single evergreen SLA is that the provider’s success is tied to yours.
 Their engineers will regularly share optimization ideas, roadmap guidance and frank recommendations about what to retire, replace or re-platform.
 As a result, evolutions to the business and its infrastructure will be synchronized and continually improving.

-Creating freedom and trust for every Linux estate
+Creating freedom and trust through Linux managed services

 By consolidating monitoring, maintenance and Linux technical support under one roof, managed service providers help enterprises reduce chaos and reclaim calm.
 These services keep uptime metrics healthy, reduce hidden costs, satisfy auditors, extend system life cycles and — most importantly — enable your most talented people to focus on breakthrough projects rather than routine infrastructure upkeep.